-- 4.14.1 An unconditional bank guarantee from an Australian Bank in favour of the Council to the full value of the developer's obligations under the Agreement and on terms otherwise acceptable to the Council.
+- An unconditional bank guarantee from an Australian Bank in favour of the Council to the full value of the developer's obligations under the Agreement and on terms otherwise acceptable to the Council.
 Where a bank guarantee to the full value of the developer's obligations is not suitable/ feasible, Council will require alternative mechanisms agreed to and acceptable to Council, to assure the guarantee of delivery of the developer's obligations under the planning agreement.
-Any consequential costs to such arrangements will be at the cost of the developer. - 4.14.2 To complement the provision of financial security, the Council will generally require a developer's obligations under a Planning Agreement to be completed before the issue of subdivision works certificates, subdivision certificates, construction certificates and occupation certificates and less at the issuing of such certificates unless and otil the obligations have been performed. - In respect of planning agreement antributions in the form of land, the souncil considers that, in addition to the povision of financial security, a suitable means of enforcement would be to include povisions in the Planning Agreement allowing Council to compulsorily acquire any land to be dedicated for one Australian dollar if the developer defaults. - 4.14.4 In appropriate cases, Council may also require the creation of a charge over land, and may require the landowner to agree not to object to Council lodging caveats on the title of all or any of the land the subject of the planning agreement.
-In particular, Council will generally require a planning agreement to include provisions acknowledging Council has a caveatable interest over the whole of the land; and any land to be dedicated to Council, once the relevant portion of land has been created.
+Any consequential costs to such arrangements will be at the cost of the developer. - 4.14.2 To complement the provision of financial security, the Council will generally require a developer's obligations under a Planning Agreement to be completed before the issue of subdivision works certificates, subdivision certificates, construction certificates and occupation certificates and restrict the issuing of such certificates unless and until the obligations have been performed. - 4.14.3 In respect of planning agreement contributions in the form of land, a planning agreement will be required to include provisions allowing Council to compulsorily acquire any land to be dedicated for one Australian dollar if the developer defaults. - 4.14.4 In appropriate cases, Council may also require the creation of a charge over land, and may require the landowner to agree not to object to Council lodging caveats on the title of all or any of the land the subject of the planning agreement.
+In particular, Council will generally require a

-4.14.5 Any amount to be secured by a Bank Guarantee or bond will be adjusted on each anniversary date in accordance with increases in the consumer price.
+- planning agreement to include provisions acknowledging Council has a caveatable interest over the whole of the land; and any land to be dedicated to Council, once the relevant portion of land has been created. - 4.14.5 Any amount to be secured by a Bank Guarantee or bond will be adjusted on each anniversary date in accordance with increases in the consumer price.
 The formula for adjustment of security amounts will be consistent with the indexation of planning agreement contributions specified in the planning agreement.